| HEAD COACHEFRAIN AYALA

-Efrain Ayala is entering his third season at the helm of the UW-Oshkosh wrestling program.
+Efrain Ayala is entering his sixth season at the helm of the UW-Oshkosh wrestling program.

 In 2014-15, Ayala led the Titans to a fith-place finish at the WIAC Championship and a sixth-place showing at the NCAA Division III West Regional.